Alfresco/docs-alfresco/content-services/latest/develop/software-architecture.md

 Content modeling is a fundamental building block of the repository that provides a foundation for structuring and working with content.

->**Note:** For more information about working with custom metadata models (aspects, types and forms), flexible content organization and actions in the Model Manager App, see [Content modeling](TODO:admintools-cmm-intro.md).

 Content modeling specifies how nodes stored in the repository are constrained, imposing a formal structure on nodes that an application can understand and enforce.
 Nodes can represent anything stored in the repository, such as folders, documents, XML fragments, renditions, collaboration sites, and people.
 Each node has a unique ID and is a container for any number of named properties, where property values can be of any data type, single or multi-valued.